japonaisvolonte-

 AO Izakaya

 We all want to tantalize our taste buds.
-That’s exactly what Japanese chef Yasuo Nanaumi offers with his dishes that bring together the best of French and Japanese cuisines.
-A modern and refined twist on traditional Izakaya, these bars where Japanese people go after work to sample beers and sakes, AO offers small plates to share, which you can enjoy with a crafted cocktail or an Asian beer.
-From spicy marinated obsi blue prawns with cucumber and seaweed to medium-rare beef fillet with sweet and sour vinegar sauce, and grilled foie gras escalope on sushi rice with teriyaki sauce, or even half a grilled organic eggplant with sweet miso, each recipe has a subtle touch of originality.
+That's exactly what Japanese chef Yasuo Nanaumi offers with his dishes that bring together the best of French and Japanese cuisines.
+With a modern and refined twist on traditional Izakayas, these bars where Japanese people go after work to sample beers and sakes, AO offers small plates to share, perfect with a crafted cocktail or an Asian beer.
+From blue shrimp, cucumber, and tangy marinated seaweed to medium-cooked beef filet with sweet and sour vinegar sauce, as well as plancha-seared foie gras on sushi rice with teriyaki sauce, not to mention the half-grilled organic eggplant with sweet miso, each recipe has a subtle touch of originality.

 Voir cette publication sur Instagram